gregology/gregology.github.io/_posts/2011-10-07-cross-coffee.md

 <small>View <a href="http://maps.google.com/maps/ms?msa=0&msid=210881447981604558933.0004ad43bd72a9d831525&ie=UTF8&t=m&vpsrc=6&ll=-33.872625,151.225691&spn=0.008552,0.013733&z=16&source=embed" style="color:#0000FF;text-align:left">Gregology&#8217;s Guide to Cross Coffee</a> in a larger map or on a mobile device</small>

-If you would like to make your own coffee map please feel free to use my images traffic light images found <a href="/library/images/googlemaps/coffeetrafficlights/" title="here" target="_blank">here</a> :)

  [1]: http://maps.google.com/maps/ms?msid=210881447981604558933.0004ad43bd72a9d831525&msa=0 "clicking here"